I’ve had my fair share of bloggers asking me which theme I recommend.

 When you’re finally done with your site, the website looks relatively professional and modern.
 This is unlike certain themes whereby the end-product will look like it came out of the Geocities era.

-Complain #1: Difficult to leave
+Complain #1: Tedious to leave

 You will need to go through page by page to remove any excess code.
 This is fine if you have a small site, but it is going to cost you a lot of money to get someone to do it if your site is ginormous.